-Term Definition Security Freedom from harm resulting from intentional acts or circumstances Siding Track A track located parallel to the mainline, used for storing, passing, or reversing the direction of trains.
-Sign A reflectorized device displaying visual information that affects the movement of trains and does not change.
-Signal A method or device capable of changing in aspect and conveying visual and /or audible information affecting the movement of a train track car, or other, on-track equipment.
+Term Definition Security Freedom from harm resulting from intentional acts or circums stances Siding Track A track located parallel to the mainline, used for storing, pass reversing the direction of trains. sing, or Sign A reflectorized device displaying visual information that affect movement of trains and does not change. ts the Signal A method or device capable of changing in aspect and convey visual and /or audible information affecting the movement of track car, or other, on-track equipment.
 Signal Aspect An illuminated train signal display Signal Indication The operating information conveyed by the aspect of a signal.
-Single Track Operation The operation of trains in both directions on a single track within specified limits.
-Spot Placing a rail vehicle or track equipment in a designated position or specific location.
-Spur Track An auxiliary track connected to the mainline or yard track, which end at an industry or other destination away from the mainline.
-Standard A document or drawing containing mandatory (shall) requirements o "how" an action or feature should be implemented.
-It may be adopted as law (see code) Station - Center Platform A 200-foot station platform located between two tracks and that allows for the loading and unloading of passengers for trains on either track.
-Station - Side Platform A 200-foot station platform positioned to the outside of one track an that allows for the loading and unloading of passengers for trains on that track only.
-Substation A power supply station along the right-of-way that converts high voltage AC to the 860 VDC supplied to the overhead catenary for vehicle propulsion.
-Subsurface A station constructed below ground at a level below the closest roadways (below grade).
-Subsystem Hazard Analysis (SSHA) An analysis applied to some element of the system to identify hazard associated with component failures Supervisory Control & Data Acquisition (SCADA) A system that monitors train movements, substations, signals, switches, fire and intrusion alarms.
-The system is also capable of transmitting commands to interlocking and traction power substations.
-Switch Indicator A device on the switch stand or spindle indicating alignment of a hand-throw switch.
-Switch Lock A lock used to secure a switch handle, electric switch lock, route selector box, etc. Switch Position The switch alignment allowing for straight or diverging moves.
-Switch Stand A device by which a switch is thrown and locked in position.
+Single Track Operation The operation of trains in both directions on a single track wit specified limits. hin Spot Placing a rail vehicle or track equipment in a designated positi specific location. tion or Spur TrackAn auxiliary track connected to the mainline or yard track, wh at an industry or other destination away from the mainline. ich ends Standard A document or drawing containing mandatory (shall) requiren "how" an action or feature should be implemented.
+It may be adopted as law (see code) Station - Center Platform A 200-foot station platform located between two tracks and t allows for the loading and unloading of passengers for trains o track.
+Station - Side Platform A 200-foot station platform positioned to the outside of one to that allows for the loading and unloading of passengers for trat that track only.
+Substation A power supply station along the right-of-way that converts high voltage AC to the 860 VDC supplied to the overhead catenary vehicle propulsion.
+Subsurface A station constructed below ground at a level below the closes roadways (below grade). st Subsystem Hazard Analysis (SSHA) An analysis applied to some element of the system to identify associated with component failures / hazards Supervisory Control & Data Acquisition (SCADA)A system that monitors train movements, substations, signals switches, fire and intrusion alarms.
+The system is also capable transmitting commands to interlocking and traction power substations.
+Switch Indicator A device on the switch stand or spindle indicating alignment of hand-throw switch. of a Switch Lock A lock used to secure a switch handle, electric switch lock, rouselector box, etc. ute Switch Position The switch alignment allowing for straight or diverging moves